AdobeDocs/express-add-ons-docs/src/pages/guides/index.md

 <Hero slots="heading, text" background="rgb(138, 43, 226)"/>

 # Overview
-Adobe Express is an all-in-one content creation app that makes it fast, easy and fun to design standout flyers, TikToks, resumes, Reels, banners, logos, invitations, webpages and so much more.
+Adobe Express is the AI-first, all-in-one creativity app that makes it fast, easy and fun for any user to design and share standout content.

 <InlineAlert slots="text" variant="info"/>